anuditverma/anuditverma.github.io/_posts/2021-06-26-simple-python-tips-to-improve-code-performance.md

 <h3>8.
 Use List Comprehension</h3>

 List Comprehension in Python can help you minimise multiple lines of code of the same task in one.
-It is one of the language's most distinctive features which provides us with a simple way to create a list based on some iterable.
+It is one of the language’s most distinctive features that provides a simple way to create a list based on some iterable.

 The list comprehensions are more efficient both computationally and in terms of coding space and time than a for-loop.
 Let us see an example of the speed of a for loop vs the speed of a list comprehension.
 We will pass the number of executions using the number argument and set this argument to 1 million.